tompollard/tableone/docs/bestpractice.rst

 Non-normally distributed variables
 ----------------------------------

 For numeric variables, including integer and floating point values in addition to some ordered discrete variables, the `nonnormal` argument of TableOne merits some discussion.
 The practical consequence of including a variable in the `nonnormal` argument is to rely on rank based methods for estimation of the center and variability of the distribution for the relevant variable, along with non-parametric methods to conduct hypothesis testing evaluating if the distributions of all the groups are the same [4]_ [5]_.
-Median and interquartile range may provide a more robust summary than mean and standard deviation for skewed distributions or in the presence of outliers, but they may be misleading in cases such as multimodality.
+Median and interquartile range may offer a more robust summary than mean and standard deviation for skewed distributions or in the presence of outliers, but may be misleading in cases such as multimodality.

 Comparison of estimates
 -----------------------